Financial-Times/draft-annotations-api/README.md

 curl http://localhost:8080/draft/content/{content-uuid}/annotations/{concept-uuid} | jq
 ```

 A DELETE request on this endpoint deletes all the annotations for a single concept from the editorially curated published annotations for a specific piece of content.
-To retrieve these specific annotations it is calling [UPP Public Annotations API](https://github.com/Financial-Times/public-annotations-api) using the "lifecycle" parameter.
+To retrieve these specific annotations it calls [UPP Public Annotations API](https://github.com/Financial-Times/public-annotations-api) using the "lifecycle" parameter.
-If the operation is successful, the application returns the canonicalized input body with a HTTP 200 response code.
+If the operation is successful, the application returns the canonicalized input body with an HTTP 200 response code.

 This is an example response body:
 ```